mjtoolbox/century/src/content/home.md

   ktitle: 겔러리
 membership:
   title: Membership
   li1: New members are accepted only twice a year (January, July).
-Peole who have achieved a certain rans (yudansha) may join at any time of the year.
+Peole who have achieved a certain ranks (yudansha) may join at any time of the year.
   li2: Individual - $250 per 6 months.
 New member joined after January (Feb-Jun) will have a prorated payment.
   li3: Family - $400 per 6 months (up to 4 family members).
   li4: Club Rules (TBD).